 MXA RETRO TEST: WE RIDE GRANT LANGSTON’S 2007 NATIONAL CHAMPIONSHIP YAMAHA YZ450F

 We get misty-eyed sometimes thinking about past bikes we loved, as well as ones that should remain forgotten.
 We take you on a trip down memory lane with bike tests that got filed away and disregarded in the MXA archives.
 We reminisce on a piece of moto history that has been resurrected.
-Here is our test of Grant Langston’s 2008 National Championship Yamaha YZ450F (just as it ran back in 2007).
+Here is our test of Grant Langston’s 2007 National Championship Yamaha YZ450F (which was a 2008 YZ450F), just as it ran back in 2007).

 Manufacturers field race teams for one reason and one reason only—to sell bikes.
 If a race team wins races but bikes don’t sell, there is something rotten in Denmark.
 If the race teams loses, but the bikes sell like hot cakes, everything is peachy-keen.

 In 2007, Grant Langston was a marketing man’s dream rider.
 Not only did he win the AMA 450 National Championship, he took pains at every step along the way to praise the brand-new 2008 YZ450F he raced in the 2007 series.
 Grant switched over to the 2008 model with six races to go in the 2007 Championship.
 During these six events, Grant went 10-2-2-1-1-1.
 When you factor in that one of the second places came when Kevin Windham mistook the white flag for the checkered flag at Washougal (costing Grant the overall) and the other came during Ricky Carmichael’s triumphant last-ever AMA National at Millville, Grant was as close to perfect as a rider could be in a tight title chase.